apache/fury-site/docs/guide/rust/schema-metadata.md

 ### External-Type Field Selection

 Use `with` to select a serializer whose target is the exact field type.
-The serializer can be external structural, manual, or a carrier composition:
+The serializer can be external structural, custom, or a carrier composition:

 ```rust
 use fory::{ForyStruct, VecSerializer};